- 1 How does a dehumidifier for the entire house work?

 Whole House Dehumidifiers vs. Portable Dehumidifiers

-First thing is to decide whether you even need a permanent whole house dehumidifier or a portable dehumidifier.
+First thing is to decide whether you even need a permanent whole house dehumidifier or a portable dehumidifier for large bedrooms.
 To help illustrate things a little better:

 The illustration shows a portable unit vs a whole house system.
 The portable unit will only dehumidify the room where the unit is located, while the whole house system can dehumidify the entire home.